GabeScott/standard-works-vault/General Conference/1986 April - “They Taught and Did Minister One to Another”.md

 Ponder these points as you feel the influence of Ammon’s teachings, his ministry and great example:

-The desire of his heart was to bring people to God.
+1. The desire of his heart was to bring people to God.

-He was always a servant, a minister.
+2. He was always a servant, a minister.
 He was out among the people.

-He prepared himself by fasting, studying the scriptures, and prayer.
+3. He prepared himself by fasting, studying the scriptures, and prayer.

-He went forth believing he could make a difference with the help of God.
+4. He went forth believing he could make a difference with the help of God.

-He anxiously looked for every possible opportunity to serve.
+5. He anxiously looked for every possible opportunity to serve.

-He kept all of the commandments.
+6. He kept all of the commandments.

-As a result of doing all of these things, he taught with power and authority and established the Church of God.
+7. As a result of doing all of these things, he taught with power and authority and established the Church of God.

 The great promise to all of God’s children who truly minister, serve, love, and teach the gospel is that one day they may sit at the right hand of the Savior and be received into His presence.
-May the Lord make us “able ministers” (2 Cor.
-3:6), as were Ammon and my friend.
+May the Lord make us “able ministers” ([[2 Corinthians 3.6|2 Cor.
+3:6]]), as were Ammon and my friend.
 This should be the end result of every principle and truth we learn in the gospel.
 This is truly the gospel in action.

-May we truly minister and teach all of our people, but especially reach out to those who plead in their hearts and through the long, lonely nights for help—our widows, our divorced, our nonmembers, our aged, our less active—to let them know of our concern, our love, and the love of God, until a happier people cannot be found upon the whole land, for “they taught and did minister one to another.”
+May we truly minister and teach *all* of our people, but especially reach out to those who plead in their hearts and through the long, lonely nights for help—our widows, our divorced, our nonmembers, our aged, our less active—to let them know of our concern, our love, and the love of God, until a happier people cannot be found upon the whole land, for “they taught and did minister one to another.”
 In the name of Jesus Christ, amen.